Welcome to the regional pages for Scotland. Full details of national and local events are available on our events pages.

 Scotland annual events

 The annual conference for teachers is in its 20th year.
-Such is the size and popularity of the meeting, it is now organised with the assistance of an independent events company.
+Such is the size and popularity of the meeting, it is now organised with the assistance of SSERC.

-Other meetings - public fora, members symposia, careers events, and public lectures - are organised from time to time.
+Other meetings - public forums, members symposia and visits, careers events, and public lectures - are organised from time to time.

 Scotland education work